The gaskets are made using neoprene rubber which varies in thickness, hardness and overall resistive capacity.

 Trade Names: Neoprene (E. i.
 DuPont), Butachlor (Ditsugil), Bayprene (Mobay)

 Neoprene gasket material is available in four basic forms; closed cell (wet suit material), open cell, diaphragm, and homogenous.
 Each of these have variations in style, color, and density that make these gasket materials special.
+Contact the staff at American Seal & Packing to order today.

 - Moderately resistant to petroleum products